daveyarwood/ezzmq/README.md

 `(zmq/receive-msg socket)` will return a vector of byte arrays, where each byte array is one frame of the message.

-`(zmq/receive-msg socket :stringify true)` will return a vector of strings.
+`(zmq/receive-msg socket {:stringify true})` will return a vector of strings.
 This is convenient when you know the message frames are supposed to be strings.

 To send a message, use `ezzmq.core/send-msg`: